JaimeVRodriguez/JaimeVRodriguez/README.md

 <img src = "https://github.com/JaimeVRodriguez/JaimeVRodriguez/blob/master/header_black.png">

 ###
-### I have served in the U.S. Army for the past 13 years.
-The last 6 of which have been in Special Operations as a Market Research Analyst and Talent Acquisition Specialist.
+### I have served in the U.S. Army for the past 14 years.
+The last 7 of which have been in Special Operations as a Market Research Analyst, Talent Acquisition Specialist, and most recently Software Developer.
 In that time I have served on small collaborative teams in ambiguous missions across the world.
-As I pursue a career in software development I am looking to combine my passion for programming with my 13 years of military experience in order to serve with a team on the leading edge of technology.
+As I pursue a career in software development I am looking to combine my passion for programming with my 14 years of military experience in order to serve with a team on the leading edge of technology.

 ## Find me around the world wide web 🌎:
 - Follow my transition journey <a href="https://www.linkedin.com/in/jaime-v-rodriguez/">LinkedIn</a> 💼